How Many Types of Alcoholics Are There?

 What Are the Risks of Alcohol Abuse?

 Someone who drinks to excess on a regular basis can face very real health problems due to ongoing alcohol abuse.
 The British website DrinkAware points out that people who drink heavily over a period of several weeks or months can develop very high levels of alcohol-related enzymes in the gut.
 That means people who drink heavily often need to keep drinking heavily to feel the impact of alcohol.
-The body has become accustomed to drink, so smaller sips do not have the same power.
+The body has become accustomed to alcohol, so smaller sips do not have the same power.

 Drinking heavily can put a great deal of strain on the body, as each sip requires intense liver and kidney work.
 Those organs move into overdrive to clear alcohol from the blood, and constant exposure to alcohol can cause cell death in these organs.
 In extreme cases, these organs can stop functioning, and a transplant might be required.